alxrsngrtn/1040-EZ-Project/Improvements.md

 - [x] Make helper functions private
 - Convert magic numbers to constants at top of file, make configurable
 - Convert methods to pure functions, minimize side effects.
-- Idea: move InputVerifier into a class
+- [x] Idea: move InputVerifier into a class
-- Idea: write method that creates label with input field.
+- [x] Idea: write class that creates label with input field.
 Set the boundry in this method, too.
-Also add to incomeEntryPane.
-Also set verifier on these labels.
+Also add to incomeEntryPane, etc. Also set verifier on these labels.
-- Idea: pull out magic numbers for positioning into constants so they can be configured at the top of the file
+- [x] Idea: pull out magic numbers for positioning into constants so they can be configured at the top of the file
 - Move ButtonHandlerClass to another file
 - Move CheckHandlerClass to another file